hjoptimist/learngit/data/readme.txt

 new line
 increase a new line

-ther is new word "hello"
+ther is a new word "hello"